Pharoh Cooper

-Pharoh Cooper (born March 7, 1995) is an American football wide receiver for the Arizona Cardinals of the National Football League (NFL).
-He played college football at South Carolina, and was drafted by the Los Angeles Rams in the fourth round of the 2016 NFL Draft.
-He has also played for the Cincinnati Bengals, Arizona Cardinals, and Carolina Panthers.
+Pharoh Cooper (born March 7, 1995) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks, and was selected by the Los Angeles Rams in the fourth round of the 2016 NFL draft.
+He was also a member of the Arizona Cardinals, Cincinnati Bengals, Carolina Panthers, Jacksonville Jaguars and New York Giants.

-Early years
+Early life

 Cooper's father, grandfather, and brother all served in the Marine Corps.
 Cooper attended Havelock High School in Havelock, North Carolina.
 He played quarterback, wide receiver, running back, and defensive back.
 He was rated by Rivals.com as a four-star recruit.
 He committed to the University of South Carolina to play college football.